jayeshkr77/Munsi/README.md

 ### 2.2 Create event logs.
 Use `logger` function to create event logs middleware function:
 #### Parameters:
 1. `path` - Path where you want to create your logs.
-Read log file location section for more info.
+Read *4.
+Log file location* section for more info.
-2. `config` - Configuration for the logger.
+2. `config` - Configuration for the event logger.
     * `headers` - **Array of HTTP header names** - **Optional**
         * If *headersIncluded* is true:\
         Logger will log only the headers mentioned in config.headers.
 If headers array is empty no headers will be logged.